The Principal Dev – Masterclass for Tech Leads

 },

-Finally, define a Templiér custom watcher to watch all Templ and CSS files and rebuild:
+Finally, define a Templiér custom watcher to watch all Templ and CSS files and reload the browser:

 - name: Build CSS